 You need to define clear boundaries with your child.
 Respecting and listening to your child’s views and opinions should not be confused by your child as permission.
 Irrespective how good it can feel permissive and liked by your child, as a parent you need to draw a line between connecting with your child and constantly granting them permission

-You need to remain consisting of disciplining your child.
+You need to remain consistent with disciplining your child.
 For instance, punishments and rewards need to be consistent and uniform manner.

-While disciplining your child can involve taking harsh decisions which your child might not feel good about, a good parent can also help their child to cope with their punishments and disciplinary actions.
+While disciplining your child can involve taking harsh decisions that your child might not feel good about, a good parent can also help their child to cope with their punishments and disciplinary actions.

 Involving your child in how to punish and rewarding them might not be a bad idea.
 You might be surprised by the solutions your child can offer.
 Besides, your child is more likely to stick to boundaries they are involved in setting.

 Disciplining your child can be quite a challenging task, especially for new parents and young adults.
-In case you are confused or conflicted regarding how to discipline your child, speak to our councillors at Memorial Montessori
+In case you are confused or conflicted regarding how to discipline your child, speak to our councilors at Memorial Montessori.